 The St. James, Goose Creek Chapel of Ease Historical Site has many opportunities for volunteers.
-None of our efforts, including everything under the Projects tab can not be done without both financial support and the priceless contribution of man-hours donated by supporters.
+None of our efforts, including everything under the Projects tab can not be done without both financial support and the priceless contribution of man-hours donated by supporters: supporters like you.
 We need everything from people to help with continued maintenance of the site to scanning documents to help tell its story.
 This is new territory in research so there is a lot to be done.
 We appreciate anything you can do.

 Follow us on Twitter (still new)

 South Carolina Department of Archives and History (home to SHPO, the office that advises DHEC on historical matters) had this responce when asked on Facebook about the article in the Post & Courier.
 That article originally prompted this post.

 We will review the links they provided and will form an opinion accordingly.
 At first glance it appears only properties on the National Register of Historic places are still protected.

 Change in SC Agency's Policy No Longer Requires Archaeological Survey, Allows Destruction of Sites Because "No Archaeological Survey Was Performed"

 Our site is one of many along the coast and throughout the state of South Carolina that have been forgotten for many years.
 Though Berkeley County and surrounding area has been the home to many events that shaped the early South Carolina colony and the country that became America, much of that history is not widely known or remembered.
 Sites that once were significant for people's lives and our understanding of history have been forgotten: slave cemeteries have been tilled into the earth to grow timber, and records have been left to moulder in attics.
 Historical preservation and protecting the past have not always been a priority when providing for a hungry family is the other choice.
 General poverty has persisted in this region, and too much of our cultural heritage has been lost to attractive offers of money that simply put bread on the table for a short time.